microsoft/react-native-code-push/README.md

 1. Execute `react-native bundle` (passing the appropriate parameters, see example below) in order to generate the updated JS bundle for your app.
 You can place this file wherever you want via the `--bundle-output` flag, since the exact location isn't relevant for CodePush purposes.
 It's important, however, that you set `--dev false` so that your JS code is optimized appropriately and any "yellow box" warnings won't be displayed.

-2. Execute `code-push release <appName> <jsBundleFilePath> <targetBinaryVersion> --deploymentName <deploymentName>` in order to publish the generated JS bundle to the server.
+2. Execute `code-push release <appName> <jsBundleFilePath> <targetBinaryRange> --deploymentName <deploymentName>` in order to publish the generated JS bundle to the server.
 The `<jsBundleFilePath>` parameter should equal the value you provided to the `--bundle-output` flag in step #1.
-Additionally, the `<targetBinaryVersion>` parameter should equal the [**exact app store version**](http://codepush.tools/docs/cli.html#app-store-version-parameter) (i.e. the semver version end users would see when installing it) you want this CodePush update to target.
+Additionally, the `<targetBinaryRange>` parameter should satisfy the [**app store version**](http://codepush.tools/docs/cli.html#target-binary-range-parameter) (i.e. the semver version end users would see when installing it) you want this CodePush update to target.

     For more info regarding the `release` command and its parameters, refer to the [CLI documentation](http://codepush.tools/docs/cli.html#releasing-app-updates).